 Modules offered may vary.

-The learning and teaching strategy of the course ensures we develop confident individuals with high-quality skills and attributes that are recognised and valued by you, employers and the wider community.
+The learning and teaching strategy of the course develops you with skills and attributes that are recognised and valued by you, employers and the wider community.
 This is achieved through:

 You experience a range of assessments.
 These help both you and your module leaders gauge how you are progressing with the modules on your course.
 The assessments may be formative (to allow you to test your understanding and get feedback to support your further development and understanding of the subject matter) or summative (where the assessment will count towards the final mark for the module).